Photoshop Halftone Dot Pattern tutorial

 Selecting the Torn Edges filter.

-Since I lowered the dot size, I’ll compensate by increasing the Smoothness from 10 to 11.
+Because I lowered my dot size, I’ll compensate by increasing the Smoothness from 10 to 11.

 Increasing the smoothnes after lowering the dot size.